codesections-personal/codesections/content/blog/gutenberg-vs-hugo/index.md

 keywords".

 In practice, this means that Gutenberg is capable of applying different highlighting rules for in different situations.
-Lets see this in action by returning to example syntax highlighting I showed before.
+Let's see this in action by returning to example syntax highlighting I showed before.
 As a refresher, here's what it looks like with Gutenberg: